35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 The 'Ledbury Towers' scheme is also [described by Southwark as being 'On site](https://moderngov.southwark.gov.uk/documents/s121470/Appendix%201%20Southwark%20Construction%20New%20homes%20programme%20scheme%20list.pdf)', when this only practically true for the smaller half of the two-site scheme.
 Both parts have planning permission and the smaller Bromyard site is scheduled for completion in March 2024.
 This will provide 80 new homes, including 42 social rent[^9].

 Most of the housing, though,  will be on the larger Old Kent Rd site, and work is not due to start here until March 2025, for completion by May 2030.
-This site will have 260 new homes, including 125 social rent.
+This site will have 260 new homes, including 125 social rent[^10].

 ![](img/cabinet_report_new_homes_update_appendix_1_excerpt_220724_22_08_2024-12_57_20.png)